Associate Professor of Law

 Mattioli has already made significant contributions to the field, having published articles in leading law reviews that examine patent pools, research consortia, novel forms of patent protection, and property "opt-outs."
 Most recently, he has examined how the design of patent licenses and related contracts can influence long-term technological development.
 Before arriving in Indiana, Mattioli served as the Microsoft Research Fellow at the UC Berkeley School of Law, and as the Microsoft Fellow in Law, Economics, and Technology at the University of Michigan Law School.

-- Power and Governance in Patent Pools (forthcoming, 2013)
+- Power and Governance in Patent Pools, 27 HARVARD JOURNAL OF LAW AND TECHNOLOGY (forthcoming, 2014)

 - Communities of Innovation, 106 NORTHWESTERN UNIVERSITY LAW REVIEW 103 (2012)